 If you have questions, contact the Office of Student Financial Assistance at 407-823-2827.
 You can also schedule an appointment by calling 407-823-5285.
 For more steps on applying for financial aid, visit the Office of Student Financial Assistance.

 UCF Dining Memberships are convenient, flexible and loaded with options.
 Anyone with a valid UCF ID may purchase a Dining Membership.
 All Members gain access to dining locations with a range of menus and offerings all across campus.
 All Dining Memberships are voluntary, providing an open-access community atmosphere that give members the opportunity to study, socialize and maintain a healthy diet.
 All Members will receive value, whether you eat on campus three times a week or three times a day!

-For first-time-in-college students coming to UCF with transfer credits, college-level credits from regionally accredited institutions will transfer.
+For first-time-in-college students coming to UCF with transfer credits, college-level credits from accredited institutions of higher education (meeting university transfer eligibility requirements) will transfer.
 However, all of your credits may not meet your specific degree requirements.
 The department of your major will determine how these credits will be used.
 UCF currently uses a plus/minus system in calculating grade point average.
 In addition, grade forgiveness is honored only if it has been awarded as part of an A.A. or statewide articulated A.S. degree from a Florida public community college, state college or university.
 An official general listing (Transfer Summary Report) of your transfer courses, based on the courses listed on official transcripts received at the time of admission, will be available online at myUCF.

 The foreign language admission requirement consists of demonstration of competency of a foreign language or American Sign Language equivalent to the second high school level or the postsecondary elementary 2 level.
 If you have not met this requirement, you will be required to do so prior to graduation from UCF.
 If you satisfied this requirement in high school, you must submit an official high school transcript to the Office of Undergraduate Admissions.